bburrough/GaussianAntialiasing/README.md

 ### License

 This project is made availble under either the MIT or public domain licenses.
+Choose whichever you prefer.